concinim/wh-acd/features.md

 Features are additional pieces of information about an annotation.
 In ACD, features are used to convey a broad range of information about an annotation including negation status, hypothetical status, the section in which the annotation was found, medical codes associated with a concept, etc.

-Let's look at a simple example to understand how features can be used to help hone in on the concepts that are most relevant to you.
+Let's look at a simple example to understand how features can be used to help hone in on the concepts that are most important for your application.

 Given the following text, we want to identify the disease attributes that are directly associated with the patient.